 Here are some reforms that I believe are needed:

-- Discontinue all commercial use of anonymized conversation transcripts.
+- Discontinue all commercial use of de-identified conversation transcripts.

 - Discontinue all long-term storage or use of conversations as data, except where permission is specifically granted, such as from an optional exit survey.